 Stemming is a process which reduces words to their stem, base, or root form.
 The index uses the stem of each queried term to expand the query by searching for the original term and also indexed terms that share the same root.
-This important automatic query expansion process often returns relevant results that would not appear otherwise.
+This important automatic query expansion process often returns relevant results that wouldn’t appear otherwise.

 Searching for a term typed in its singular form returns items containing the singular and plural form of the term, and vice-versa.

 The words search, searching and searched share the same root or stem: search-.
 When you query searching, the index returns items containing the words searching, search, searches, and searched.